eclipse-kuksa/kuksa.val.services/docs/README.md

 This independency is gained by supporting standarized data models and service catalogs like the [COVESA Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/) and the [Vehicle Service Catalog (VSC)](https://github.com/COVESA/vehicle_service_catalog).
-Although encouraged, the usage of those COVESA (or other) standards is neither a premise nor is it a limitation, it is an offer:
+Although encouraged, the usage of those COVESA (or other) specifications is neither a premise nor is it a limitation.
-You are completely free to chose whatever vehicle model and service catalog you want to use and also to create your own ones.
+It is an offer: You are completely free to chose whatever vehicle model and service catalog you want to use and also to create your own ones.
-Furthermore, both standards (VSS and VSC) allow for proprietary extensions to enable bringing in your latest innovations.
+The usage of the COVESA specification is no limitation, as both allow for proprietary extensions to enable bringing in your latest innovations.

 The vehicle data (signals, sensors, and other states) provided to the applications is accessible via the central component **KUKSA Data Broker**.
 Access to vehicle functions and controls (e.g. actuators) is provided via a set of vehicle services.